-Ukraine missile strike hits Russia’s Black Sea Fleet headquarters, kills 1 serviceman
+Russia says a Ukrainian missile strike hit its Black Sea Fleet headquarters

-KYIV, Ukraine (AP) — Ukraine carried out a fiery missile strike Friday on the main headquarters of Russia’s Black Sea Fleet, killing one serviceman, the Russian Defense Ministry said.
+KYIV, Ukraine (AP) — Ukraine carried out a fiery missile strike Friday on the main headquarters of Russia’s Black Sea Fleet and one serviceman was missing, the Russian Defense Ministry said.
 Photos and video showed large plumes of smoke over the building in Sevastopol in annexed Crimea.

+The ministry initially said one servicemember was killed but then issued a subsequent statement saying he was missing.

 The Russian-installed governor of Sevastopol, Mikhail Razvozhayev, said no one was injured outside the burning headquarters, and he didn’t provide information on other casualties.
 Firefighters battled the blaze, and more emergency forces were being brought in, an indication the fire could be massive.

-Note: This story has been corrected after Russia’s Defense Ministry said a serviceman was missing after the attack, not killed.